Blog

 Your air conditioner should operate with a consistent, low hum.
 If you start hearing new and unusual sounds like grinding, squealing, or banging, turn the system off and call a technician.
 These noises often indicate that mechanical parts are loose, worn out, or broken.
 Similarly, pay attention to any strange odors.
 A musty smell might suggest mold or mildew growth in your ducts, which can impact your home’s indoor air quality.
 A burning smell is even more serious, as it could signal an electrical problem that poses a fire hazard.
 Don’t ignore what your senses are telling you.

-Your System Constantly Turns On and Off
+Your AC Keeps Turning On and Off (Short Cycling)

 Does your AC kick on for a few minutes, shut off, and then turn back on again shortly after?
 This is called short cycling, and it’s a sign of trouble.
 It puts a massive amount of strain on your system’s components, leading to premature wear and tear and higher energy bills.
 Short cycling can be caused by several things, from a malfunctioning thermostat to an oversized AC unit that cools the space too quickly.
 A professional can determine the root cause of the cycling and recommend a solution that restores your system’s efficiency and protects it from unnecessary damage.